 Our business consists primarily of the delivery of professional services, and accordingly, our success depends heavily on the efforts, abilities, business generation capabilities, and project execution capabilities of our employee consultants.
 In particular, our employee consultants' personal relationships with our clients are a critical element in obtaining and maintaining client engagements.
 If we lose the services of any employee consultant or if our employee consultants fail to generate business or otherwise fail to perform effectively, that loss or failure could adversely affect our revenues and results of operations.
-We do not have non-compete agreements with the majority of our employee consultants, and they can terminate their relationships with us at will and without notice.
-The non-competition and non-solicitation agreements that we have with some of our employee consultants offer us only limited protection and may not be enforceable in every jurisdiction.
+Our employee consultants generated engagements that accounted for approximately 86% of our revenues in fiscal 2007 and approximately 87% in fiscal 2006, excluding reimbursable expenses.
+Our top five employee consultants generated approximately 11% and 18% of our revenues in fiscal 2007 and in fiscal 2006, respectively, excluding reimbursable expenses.